joshmelnykcroft/PicoGKRuntime-Linux/README.md

-# Welcome to PicoGK Runtime
+# Welcome to PicoGK Runtime - Forked for Linux.

+Thanks to MichaelP91-dev on the PickGK discussion board who did most of the problem solving.

+Use install_runtime.sh to get PicoGKRuntime installed on a ubuntu based system.

 PicoGK Runtime is the C++ backbone to [PicoGK](https://picogk.org) a compact, robust geometry kernel for [Computational Engineering](https://leap71.com/computationalengineering/).